42nd Military Police Brigade: Cold War years

 On 25 January 1968, Headquarters and Headquarters Detachment, 42nd Military Police Group was constituted in the Regular Army and activated in Germany.
 The group was charged with providing customs enforcement and maintaining liaison and cooperation with German customs authorities at all levels.
-In addition, the group is responsible for establishing customs policies and procedures for the Federal Republic of Germany and to negotiate with German authorities on questions of procedure and US forces entitlements arising from tax and customs issues within the NATO Status of Forces Agreement.
+In addition, the group is responsible for establishing customs policies and procedures for the Federal Republic of Germany and to negotiate with German authorities on questions of procedure and U.S. forces entitlements arising from tax and customs issues within the NATO Status of Forces Agreement.
 It received a Meritorious Unit Commendation for its outstanding job performing this role.
 In 1969, the group received its own distinctive unit insignia.

 On 1 July 1974, the 42d Military Police Group was transferred to the 15th Military Police Brigade, retaining its missions and affiliation with United States Army Europe.
 On 13 December 1974, drug suppression and anti-hijacking protection were added to the missions of the 42d Military Police Group.
-On 1 June 1976, relieved from it assignment to 15th MP Brigade, the 42nd MP Group was reassigned to US Army Europe and Seventh Army and, on 21 October 1977, placed under the 21st Support Command.
+On 1 June 1976, relieved from it assignment to 15th MP Brigade, the 42nd MP Group was reassigned to U.S. Army Europe and Seventh Army and, on 21 October 1977, placed under the 21st Support Command.

-On 1 December 1977, the Commander of the 42nd MP Group became the Executive Agent for all customs matters in US European Command.
-As the Executive Agent, the group commander provided staff supervision over the US Military Customs inspection programs in 11 countries throughout Europe.
-This responsibility included staff supervision of 169 military customs inspection programs operated by the US Army, US Navy and US Air Force.
+On 1 December 1977, the Commander of the 42nd MP Group became the Executive Agent for all customs matters in U.S. European Command.
+As the Executive Agent, the group commander provided staff supervision over the U.S. Military Customs inspection programs in 11 countries throughout Europe.
+This responsibility included staff supervision of 169 military customs inspection programs operated by the U.S. Army, U.S. Navy and U.S. Air Force.

-On 21 January 1978, the 42d MP Group was reassigned to Headquarters, US Army Europe/7th Army (Office of the Deputy Commander in Chief) and converted into a major command.
-In August 1983, the Commander of the 42d Military Police Group was also designated the USAREUR Executive Agent for customs for US Forces personnel in Germany.
+On 21 January 1978, the 42d MP Group was reassigned to Headquarters, U.S. Army Europe/7th Army (Office of the Deputy Commander in Chief) and converted into a major command.
+In August 1983, the Commander of the 42d Military Police Group was also designated the USAREUR Executive Agent for customs for U.S. Forces personnel in Germany.

-The brigade's responsibilities in Europe prevented it from being deployed in the Gulf War although many of its soldiers did participate in customs clearing much of the cargo and equipment that the US forces shipped back to the U.S. after the war.
-In August 1994, the 42nd Military Police Group was deactivated with the military drawdown of US Military forces in Europe.
+The brigade's responsibilities in Europe prevented it from being deployed in the Gulf War although many of its soldiers did participate in customs clearing much of the cargo and equipment that the U.S. forces shipped back to the U.S. after the war.
+In August 1994, the 42nd Military Police Group was deactivated with the military drawdown of U.S. Military forces in Europe.
 In May 2004, the still inactive unit was redesignated as a brigade, in preparation for its reactivation that fall.